smutchle/ai_research_tools/README.md

 - [Optional: Setup and Fund OpenAI API Key](https://platform.openai.com/api-keys)
   - Record the API key

-**You will need access to a hosted Ollama instance.** A server with a NVidia RTX 3090+ with 8+ GB of VRAM is recommended.
+**You will need access to a hosted Ollama instance if you want to use Web Researcher and References Bot.** A server with a NVidia RTX 3090+ with 8+ GB of VRAM is recommended.
+The RAG Chatbot can work with OpenAI ChatGPT or Anthropic Claude.

 You can install Ollama at [ollama.ai](http://ollama.ai).
 You will need to download the `phi4:14b` model (or `llama3.1:8b`, etc.).